RAN3000/RAN3000.github.io/_posts/2019-09-14-cameraview-interactivity.md

 ---

 On Android, recording an overlay on top of the camera has been, until recently, an exceedingly difficult task.
 [CameraView](https://github.com/natario1/CameraView) by [@natario1](https://github.com/natario1) is a great an Android camera library, it's easy to setup yet highly configurable.
 I've contributed to help introduce, in the new version 2 of the library, the following feature: a simple way to record or take pictures with an overlay/watermark on top of the camera.
-In this blog post I will show you how to use this new feature
+In this blog post I will show you how to use this new feature.

 Here's a sneak peak of what we'll build: